microsoft/vscode-docs/remote-tutorials/wsl/install-linux.md

 ---
 # Install a Linux distro

 You install Linux distributions for WSL from the Microsoft Store.
-You can use the store app, or simply search for 'linux' in the Windows search bar.
+You can use the store app, or search for a Linux distro in the Windows search bar.
 Choose the Linux distribution you want to install (for example Ubuntu) and follow the prompts.

 ![select Ubuntu distro](images/wsl/select-distro.png)